 How did we adapt the FOV option?

-Starlink features dynamic FOV values while switching between different camera states (movement / action).
+Starlink features dynamic FOV values while switching between different player states (movement / action).
 For example:

-• By default while in flight, we have a base of 80° FOV, and it shifts to a max. of ~110° FOV depending on modifiers triggered.
+- And while in Flight mode, we have a base of 80° FOV, and it shifts to a max. of ~110° FOV depending on modifiers triggered.

 In such cases mentioned, values higher than ~110° might become unplayable to most of the general audience (due to fish-eye motion sickness kicking-in).